lake-wg/edhoc/draft-ietf-lake-edhoc.md

     * IV_4 = EDHOC-Exporter( "EDHOC_IV_4", h'', iv_length )
        * iv_length - length of the intialization vector of the EDHOC AEAD algorithm
     * P = ( ?
 PAD, ?
 EAD_4 )
       * EAD_4 - protected external authorization data, see {{AD}}.
-PAD = 1*true is padding that may be used to hide the true length of the ciphertext.
+PAD = 1*true is padding that may be used to hide the length of the unpadded plaintext.

   CIPHERTEXT_4 is the 'ciphertext' of COSE_Encrypt0.